Tips & Expectations

 What are your values (anti-oppressive, feminist, niche client group/population)?

-Sharing a little about your philosophy and approach to therapy will help clients know if you are the right therapist for them.
+Sharing a little about your philosophy and approach will help clients know if you are the right therapist for them.

 Keep It Short And Sweet